mWater/minimongo/README.md

 It is either IndexedDb backed (IndexedDb), WebSQL backed (WebSQLDb), Local storage backed (LocalStorageDb) or in memory only (MemoryDb).

-Autoselection is possible with utils.autoselectLocalDb(options, success, error)
+Autoselection is possible with `utils.autoselectLocalDb(options, success, error)`. success is called with the selected database.

 ## Usage